merry-men-market/buy-form/README.md

 - Buy-form microservice in a Stock trading application
 - Scaled with 10M records in PostgreSQL
-- Scaled to handle production-level traffic using Nginx
+- Scaled to handle production-level traffic using Nginx, deployed 6 servers on AWS EC2 Instances

 ## Table of Contents